fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 **Deliverables:**

-- Study report on inclusivity vs. marketability.
+- Main takeaways on inclusivity vs. marketability.
-- Visualizations linking inclusivity scores with market data.
+- Visualizations correlating inclusivity scores with box office data.
-- Best practices and recommendations guide for studios to enhance inclusivity for better market performance.
+- Best practices and recommendations for studios on inclusivity and market performance.

 ### Award-Nominated Films Inclusivity Analysis